 Biomass boilers and wood fuel energy systems need something to make them burn.
 Fossil fuels such as coal or gas not only use up the planets natural resources.
 They also create chemicals and gases which are damaging to the environment.
 Biomass engineering uses only organic matter, such as wood chip which is a sustainable resource.
 Wood chip biomass fuel also has less carbon emissions than fossil fuels.

 Surrey Forestry helps you to use biomass in your burners and boilers.
 Our recycling policy includes producing wood chip and drying it ourselves.
-The end product is wood chip biomass fuel which we can deliver direct to you at competitive prices.
+The end product is wood chip biomass fuel which we can deliver direct to you at £100 per tonne (10 tonne minimum order) plus delivery fee.

 If preferred, we can visit your site, fell and process (or just process) your own waste wood into wood chip biomass fuel.
 Our chipper is portable and this helps reduce your transport costs.
 Once on site we can chip your waste wood quickly and efficiently and load it directly into your storage areas.
 The wood chip will need to be dried and we’re happy to advise you on the best way to do this and get the most from your biomass energy system.